 Put them somewhere safe and dry and tell other family members where they are in case you are not at home.

-If you’re affected by severe winter weather and need some help and advice on making a claim, we are here to help, 24 hours a day.
-MORE TH>N Claims Helplines are available 24 hours for customers.
+If you’re affected by severe winter weather and need some help and advice on making a claim, we're here to help.
+Our emergency helpline is open 24 hours a day, call us free on 0800 300 684.